MetOffice/simulation-systems/source/WorkingPractices/who.rst

 .. _cap_dev_team:

-Capability Development Team
+Core Capability Development Team
 ---------------------------
-The Capability Development Team are responsible for the LFRic Infrastructure to support the Next Generation Modelling Systems.
+The Core Capability Development Team are responsible for the LFRic Infrastructure to support the Next Generation Modelling Systems.

 LFRic questions can be directed to meto-lfric@metoffice.gov.uk.